w3f-grants-archive/tee-images/README.md

 As an example, you can run:
 ```
-$IMAGEDIR/scripts/create_sdcard_from_flashlayout.sh $IMAGEDIR/flashlayout_st-image-core/FlashLayout_sdcard_stm32mp157c-dk2-optee.tsv
+$IMAGEDIR/scripts/create_sdcard_from_flashlayout.sh $IMAGEDIR/flashlayout_st-image-weston/FlashLayout_sdcard_stm32mp157c-dk2-optee.tsv
 ```

 this will generate an image:
 ```
 ......

-RAW IMAGE generated: /home/zondax/shared/openstlinux-4.19-thud-mp1-19-10-09/build-openstlinuxweston-stm32mp1/tmp-glibc/deploy/images/stm32mp1/flashlayout_st-image-core/../flashlayout_st-image-core_FlashLayout_sdcard_stm32mp157c-dk2-optee.raw
+RAW IMAGE generated: /home/zondax/shared/openstlinux-4.19-thud-mp1-19-10-09/build-openstlinuxweston-stm32mp1/tmp-glibc/deploy/images/stm32mp1/flashlayout_st-image-weston/../flashlayout_st-image-weston_FlashLayout_sdcard_stm32mp157c-dk2-optee.raw

 WARNING: before to use the command dd, please umount all the partitions associated to SDCARD.

     sudo umount `lsblk --list | grep mmcblk0 | grep part | gawk '{ print $7 }' | tr '\n' ' '`

 To put this raw image on sdcard:
-    sudo dd if=/home/zondax/shared/openstlinux-4.19-thud-mp1-19-10-09/build-openstlinuxweston-stm32mp1/tmp-glibc/deploy/images/stm32mp1/flashlayout_st-image-core/../flashlayout_st-image-core_FlashLayout_sdcard_stm32mp157c-dk2-optee.raw of=/dev/mmcblk0 bs=8M conv=fdatasync status=progress
+    sudo dd if=/home/zondax/shared/openstlinux-4.19-thud-mp1-19-10-09/build-openstlinuxweston-stm32mp1/tmp-glibc/deploy/images/stm32mp1/flashlayout_st-image-weston/../flashlayout_st-image-weston_FlashLayout_sdcard_stm32mp157c-dk2-optee.raw of=/dev/mmcblk0 bs=8M conv=fdatasync status=progress
 ```

 Now you can go outside the container and run:

-> Depending on your setup, it is possible that `/dev/mmcblk0` is not the correct device
+> Depending on your setup, it is possible that `/dev/mmcblk0` is not the correct
+>device
 >
-> instead of `/dev/mmcblk0` it is possible that you need to use something like `/dev/sd?` if you are using card readers, etc.
+>instead of `/dev/mmcblk0` it is possible that you need to use something like
+>`/dev/sd?` if you are using card readers, etc.

 ```
 sudo dd if=../flashlayout_st-image-weston/../flashlayout_st-image-weston_FlashLayout_sdcard_stm32mp157c-dk2-optee.raw of=/dev/mmcblk0 bs=8M conv=fdatasync status=progress oflag=direct
 ```
-Notice the `oflag=direct` that skip catching and will show progress all the time.
+Notice the `oflag=direct` that skips catching and will show progress all the time.

 ## Booting and running tests